wizardofwhimsy/wizardofwhimsy.github.io/jasper-master/_posts/2018-05-24-Huson-Caves.md

 ![Huson Caves](/assets/images/post13-husoncaves/the_cabin.jpg)*The cabin.*
 ![Huson Caves](/assets/images/post13-husoncaves/someone_left_in_a_fit.jpg)*Someone left in a fit.*

 After I got back in the kayak and waited for James on the water, I heard a gun shot that told us there were people around.
 We paddled toward the campsite where there was an SUV.
 By the time we got there, the SUV was gone.
 Their campfire rim was still warm, but their fire was definitely out.
 Good show, guy, whoever you are!
-It later turned out, he was someone James worked with.
+It later turned out he was someone James worked with.
 James figured it out by noticing a photo of Huson Lake on Facebook some time later and finding out who took it.

 We walked down the river to some rapids, trying to figure out how to make the endless stream effect with the camera.
 We were still so woefully ignorant about the operation of our camera.
 We walked toward the beach and saw an odd wood construction: a wood frame facing the lake.
 We read the inscription on it that said, “See TV.”
 We sat and watched the “natural” TV program of waves on Little Huson Lake while we ate our snack.

 ![Huson Caves](/assets/images/post13-husoncaves/dreamy_green.edited.jpg)*Dreamy green.*